TEDxWoking 2022 will take place on Thursday 10 November.

-Applicants must be available on this date, between 12 noon and 5pm, to deliver their talk to the live audience and live-streaming audience, and the recording of the event.
+Applicants must be available on the announced date, between 12 noon and 5pm, to deliver their talk to the live audience and live-streaming audience, and the recording of the event.

 If applicants are unable to commit to all three dates – audition, rehearsal and event – then they should not apply for TEDxWoking.

 The TEDxWoking steering group will review the applications and longlist up to 12, by applying the criteria stated below.